Meowcat285/MazeGuides/mazeguides-mkdocs/docs/guides/baseline.markdown

 ## Step 2: Delete specified folders

-{: .important }
+!!! warning

     Delete all folders except Localization.
 Photo for reference.
 Localization is vanilla.
     You should only delete folders listed here, leave the pak files alone.

 The path should look something like this, depending on the drive you installed Baldurs Gate on:
 `D:\SteamLibrary\steamapps\common\Baldurs Gate 3\Data`